surcoufx83/php-recipe-collection/README.md

 composer install
 ```

-### Edit configuration files
+### Edit configuration file
-The configuration files are located in the `/private/backend` folder and have the
+The configuration files are located in the `/config` folder and have the
 file extension `.template`.
 To set up the system configuration:
 1. duplicate the `.template`-files.
 1. name the duplicated files like the original but without the `.template` extension.
 1. edit the files thus duplicated and enter the required values.

-#### Database configuration
+#### cbconfig.yml
-Open the file conf.mysql.php and enter valid values in lines 16 to 19.
-Please
+Open the cbconfig.yml and check all settings.
+Many of them are only used
-note that the database specified here must already exist and the user specified
+to configure the website, but some must also contain data like database
-has permission to create new tables and also to delete unused tables.
+access data.

 ##### Database server
 If the database is not located on the same computer as the web server, the